alecheckert/saspt/doc/api/input_format.rst

     the case of trajectory 3.

 The detection table (usually as a CSV) is the format expected by ``saspt``.
-It was chosen for its simplicity; the output of pretty much any tracking algorithm can be converted to a detection CSV.
+This format was chosen for simplicity.

 ``saspt`` comes with an example of the kind of input it expects: